top of page

 • Optimized hardness for long-term edge retention

-This innovation was tested in both simulated environments and real-world field trials, making it industry-ready before leaving the lab.
+This innovation was tested in simulated environments and real-world field trials, making it industry-ready before leaving the lab.

 From the Lab to Milwaukee Tool

-Milwaukee Tool, an industry leader in professional-grade power tools, saw the potential and moved quickly to license the alloy.
+This wasn't just a research paper—it was a product waiting to happen.
+Milwaukee Tool, an industry leader in professional-grade power tools, saw the potential.
+They moved quickly to license the alloy.
 Their engineering teams collaborated with IDEELab researchers to integrate the material into their premium line of impact-rated accessories, including drill bits and driver tips.

 Thanks to this partnership: